-The BRT takes you up and down the cliffs that tower over the Boundary Waters, giving you an overview of the numerous lakes below.
-I’m sure the sights are awesome from the seat of a kayak or canoe, too.
+The BRT takes you up and down the cliffs that tower over the BWCAW, giving you an overview of the numerous lakes below.
+You can see beautiful sights from the seat of a kayak or canoe, it’s true.
 But if you love the scenery, why don’t you give the trail a try?

-If you’re willing, be prepared.
+If you’re willing to try hiking the Boundary Waters via the BRT, you need to be prepared.
 Since it’s so lightly traveled, the path can be very overgrown and difficult to navigate.
-It doesn’t help that the Boundary Waters is a wilderness area, where power tools aren’t allowed.
-That means maintainers have to trim back the fast-growing vegetation with hand saws and clippers, which is incredibly time-consuming.
+In addition, it doesn’t help that the BWCAW is a wilderness area, where power tools aren’t allowed.
+This means maintainers have to trim back the fast-growing vegetation with hand saws and clippers, which is incredibly time-consuming.

-P.S.
-These calf sleeves are indispensable on trails like the BRT.
-They keep overgrown vegetation from scratching your legs to bits, plus are warm when it’s cool or cold out.
+My top clothing recommendation for hiking the BRT is a set of these calf sleeves.
+They are indispensable on trails like the BRT because they keep overgrown vegetation from scratching your legs to bits.
+Plus, they are warm when it’s cool or cold out.
 In warm weather, pairing these with shorts is much cooler than hiking in pants.